davatorium/rofi/doc/theme3/specification.md

       Margin on the outside of the widget.
     * border:          border
       Border around the widget (between padding and margin)/
+    * border-radius:    padding
+      Sets a radius on the corners of the borders.
     * background:      color
       Background color.
     * foreground:      color